platformsh/platformsh-docs/src/configuration/minimal_configuration.md

             root: ''
 ```

 For the application to be accessible you must configure at least one route.
+For the full documentation of application configuration see [Apps](configuration/app-containers.md)

 ### Minimal `.platform/routes.yaml` :